kibossChangole/paideia/README.md

 # Paideia School Management System<br><br>

 ## Overview<br>
 The **Paideia School Management System** is a React Native Expo application developed using **TypeScript**.
-It is designed to address the administrative and operational challenges faced by educational institutions, particularly in Kenya.
-Inspired by real-world issues observed at Dawnlight School, the project offers a modern solution to streamline processes such as student registration, fee management, and institutional reporting【8:0†Paideia Project.docx】.<br><br>
+It is designed to address the administrative and operational challenges faced by educational institutions, particularly in Kenya.<br><br>

 ---<br><br>